If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 Stroll down Königsallee and enjoy the Dome of Lights (Lichterdom)

-As you walk hand in hand with your partner along Königsallee, you'll find the Dome of Lights casting a warm and romantic glow, making your stroll even more unforgettable.
+As you walk hand in hand with your partner along Königsallee, you'll find the Dome of Lights casting a warm and romantic glow.

 Take a ride on the Wheel of Vision